 A cover letter is a business letter addressed to a particular financier.
 It should introduce yourself, be professional and to the point.

 An executive summary introduces the business to the reader in a few pages of text.
 It is like a quick tour of the restaurant.
-It covers in brief general aspects such as cuisine, size, prizes, ambiance, site, corporate structure, staff size/structure, basic financial figures, management/ownership history and —–the amount of money sought and how that money will be used to get a return.
+It covers in brief general aspects such as cuisine, size, ambiance, site, corporate structure, staff size/structure, basic financial figures, management/ownership history and the amount of money you need and how that money will be used to get a return.

 The company description is the first breakdown of information.
-You might have subsections about brand, mission/concept, visuals of floorplan & menus, hours, key promotions and bios of key players (owner, manager, famous chef).
+You might have subsections about brand, mission/concept, visuals of the floor plan and menus, hours, key promotions and bios of key players (owner, manager, famous chef).

 Industry analysis is a macroeconomic (big picture) look at investing in the restaurant industry.
-Talk about the common issues that all restaurants face towards profitability (like high food prices).
+Talk about the common issues that all restaurants face when trying to be profitable (like high food prices).

 The Target Market

-· The target market is an analysis of your expected customers.
-You find demographic groups that would likely visit your restaurant.
-You have to think about their attributes (like affluence, transportation) and also what about your restaurant appeals to them.
+The target market is an analysis of your expected customers.
+You explain which demographic groups would likely visit your restaurant.
+You have to think about their attributes (like affluence and transportation) and what about your restaurant should appeal to them.

-Your marketing strategy should be explained, from a website to advertising to public relations.
+Your marketing strategy should be explained, from building a website to advertising and public relations.
 You may want to introduce particularly powerful promotions that will bring new customers in the door.

-On the average day, your restaurant is somewhat like a machine made up of people.
-How they work together is part of displaying that you know how to run a restaurant, including training, scheduling, staffing, hiring and quality control.
+On the average day, your restaurant should work like a machine but with people.
+Explaining how staff members work together shows financiers that you know how to run a restaurant, including training, scheduling, staffing, hiring and quality control.

 This is where you show your balance sheets, from your initial expenses to your operating costs and revenue.
-Take into consideration seasonal changes and do not present a too rosy picture.
-Financiers want to know you can pay off a loan or recoup an investment.
+Take into consideration seasonal changes, and do not present too rosy a picture.
+Financiers want to know that you can pay off a loan or recoup an investment.